Vasily Filippenko: Crimes

 The next murder was committed on the territory of the Botkin Hospital.
 His victim was 25-year-old nurse, Tatyana Kuznetsova, who was on duty that night.
 On the hospital grounds, the maniac found her accidentally: he was chasing another woman, but he lost sight of her - she entered one of the buildings of the hospital.
 Then, in the courtyard, Filippenko attacked Kuznetsova, raping and then strangling her.
 Unlike previous episodes, when the maniac did not touch the victim's belongings, this time he took the money from the nurse's handbag.
-The woman that escaped noticed that she was being pursued and turned to police in the morning, but her application was not accepted.
+The woman who escaped noticed that she was being pursued and turned to police in the morning, but her application was not accepted.
 Initially, the murder of Tatyana Kuznetsova was not associated with the murder of Nina Petukhova, the hospital staff and patients were checked for any involvement.
-Only when the tests did not produce results, the investigation drew attention to the similarity of details in both cases.
+Only when the tests did not produce results, did the investigation draw attention to the similarity of details in both cases.

-Filippenko committed his fourth crime on the night of October 18, on this day there was a flood in Leningrad and the city streets were practically deserted.
+Filippenko committed his fourth crime on the night of 18 October, on this day there was a flood in Leningrad and the city streets were practically deserted.
 On the embankment of the Obvodny Canal, he attacked Galina Ivanova, dragging her to a nearby construction site, where she was raped and strangled with her own tights.

-After the third murder, the investigators began to check individuals previously convicted for sexual offenses and those registered in psycho-neurological dispensaries.
+After the third murder, the investigators began to check individuals previously convicted for sexual offences and those registered in psycho-neurological dispensaries.
 Police and people's guards began to patrol the area of the Obvodny Canal.
 Attempts were made to catch the maniac with "live bait".
 The Leningrad City Committee of the CPSU allowed for limited information to be published in the newspapers and on the radio about the criminal situation in the city.

 In the same month, Filippenko committed a new crime in the Obvodny Canal area, his victim being LTI student, Faina Anchak.
-He attacked the girl near her home, raping and then attempting to strangle her.
-As the examination established, Anchak could've survived, but during the strangulation the offender broke her hyoid bone, which caused her trachea to swell.
+He attacked the girl near her home, raping her and then attempting to strangle her.
+As the examination established, Anchak could've survived, but during the strangulation, the offender broke her hyoid bone, which caused her trachea to swell.
 As a result of the injury, the girl could not call for help and died from suffocation.